 Right Advice First Time

-Not every site will require all four stages of investigation.
+Not every site will require all four stages of the site assessment process.
 Geo-Logix’s team of scientists and engineers have assessed and remediated hundreds of contaminated sites and will provide you with cost effective advice to ensure a successful outcome for your project.

 Suitably Qualified Practitioners